BRAVO68WEB/shx/packages/api/README.md

 To get started with the project, follow these steps:

-1. Clone the repo.
-2. Run `npm install` to install dependencies.
+1. Run `npm install` to install dependencies.
-3. Copy the `.env.example` file and create a `.env` file with your environment variables.
+2. Copy the `.env.example` file and create a `.env` file with your environment variables with appropriate values.
-4. Run `npm run dev` to start the development server.
+3. Run `npm run dev` to start the development server.

 ## 📜 Scripts